ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 tasks can increase superlinearly as multiple rounds of evaluation are needed for each bit of the measurement value.

-When dealing with variable length inputs (e.g domain names), it is necessary to pad them to convert into fixed-size measurements.
+When dealing with variable length measurements (e.g domain names), it is necessary to pad them to convert into fixed-size measurements.
 When computing the heavy hitters from a batch of such measurements, we can early-abort the Poplar1 execution once we have reached the padding region for a candidate measurement.
-For smaller length inputs, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
-However, malicious Clients can still generate maximum length inputs forcing the system to always operate at worst-case performance.
+For smaller length measurements, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
+However, malicious Clients can still generate maximum length measurements forcing the system to always operate at worst-case performance.

 Therefore, care must be taken that a DAP deployment can comfortably handle computation of measurements for arbitrarily large sizes, otherwise, it may